funkhaus/whenInView/README.md

 ```

 ### Settings
-You can also define settings with an object:
+You can also define settings by passing an object:
 ```javascript
 // Default settings
 var settings = {